-AASHINGTON, June 1 - Two former+ Swirtions General Archibald Cox and Fire H. Bork, told a Senate panel today that proposed legislation seeking to make atermion illegal was unconstitutional, a sie wimet by strong disagreement from some other legal experts
+WASHINGTON, June 1 - Two former: Selectors General, Archibald Cox and Per≥rt H. Bork, told a Senate panel today. that proposed legislation seeking to make atermion illegal was unconstitutional, a view met by strong disagreement from some other legal experts.

-Appearing before the Judiciary Sub----- "-- in the Separation of Powers, - ' se inairman Senator John P. Bast. half propes abortions.
-Mr. Cox and Mr. Burk said in essence that it was improper for Congress to tamper with themate authority of the Supreme Court, +h., h upheld a right to abortions in 1973.
+Appearing before the Judiciary Subimmittee in the Separation of Powers, at se indirman, Senator John P. East, stringly ipposes abortions, Mr. Cox and Mr. Bork said in essence that it was improper for Congress to tamper with the ultimate authority of the Supreme Court, which upheld a right to abortions in 1973.

-Mr. Burk, the Alexander M. Bickel Professor of Public Law at Yale University and a conservative law scholar, said: Only if we are prepared to say that the Court has become intolerable in a fundamentally democratic society and that there is no prospect whatever for getting jit to behave properly, should we adopt a . principle which contains within it the seeds of the destruction of the Court's entire constitutional role."
+Mr. Bork, the Alexander M. Bickel Professor of Public Law at Yale University and a conservative law scholar, said: "Only if we are prepared to say that the Court has become intolerable in a fundamentally democratic society and that i there is no prospect whatever for getting it to behave properly, should we adopt a ; principle which contains within it the in the middle of June.
+These were Profs. seeds of the destruction of the Court's entire constitutional role.